Skip to Content Skip to Footer

 Verification documents can be submitted in the following ways:

-What is the processing time for verification to be completed?
+What is the processing time for Verification to be completed?

 Expect the processing time of your verification to take up to two weeks from the date all requested documentation has been received, but be aware that the EFSC Financial Aid Office experiences seasonal changes in processing volume which may affect processing times.